Karen Khachanov: 2018: First Masters 1000 title

-2019: First Major quarterfinal at the French Open, top 10, poor year-end season
+2019: French Open quarterfinal, top 10

 Despite starting the season as the 11th ranked player in the world, Khachanov struggled to achieve any notable results for the first five months of the season.
 Leading up to the French Open, Khachanov's record for the year was ten wins and twelve losses, and he had failed to reach a single tournament semifinal.

 At the French Open, Khachanov won his first three rounds to set up a last-16 encounter with Juan Martín del Potro.
 Khachanov beat del Potro for the first time to reach his first major quarterfinal, where he lost to Dominic Thiem.
 Khachanov's maiden Slam quarterfinal saw him enter the top-10 for the first time as world No. 9.

 In August, Khachanov reached his first tournament semifinal of the year after beating Alexander Zverev in the quarterfinals of the Montreal Masters.
 In the semifinals, he was defeated by compatriot Daniil Medvedev.

 After the Rogers Cup, Khachanov reached the semifinals of the China Open.
 He failed to defend his title at the Paris Masters, losing in the second round to Jan-Lennard Struff, and dropped out of the top 10.

-2020: ATP Cup semifinals, Fourth consecutive French Open fourth round
+2020: ATP Cup semifinals, French Open fourth round

 Khachanov entered the Auckland Open as third-seeded, losing the first match against John Millman.

 He then joined team Russia, also consisting of Medvedev, Gabashvili and Kravchuk, at the ATP Cup.
 He beat four out of five players, with team Russia progressing to the semifinals, where they lost to eventual champion Serbia.

 At the 2020 US Open, Khachanov beat Jannik Sinner, coming back from 2 sets down, then beat Andrey Kuznetsov, before losing to Alex de Minaur in the third round.
 In Rome, Khachanov lost in the first round to Casper Ruud.
 He came back to form in time for the French Open, where he reached the fourth round for a fourth consecutive year, beating Kamil Majchrzak, Jiří Veselý and Cristian Garín, before losing to world No. 1 Novak Djokovic.